• Menu

 Combinations

-Rummikub is a game about making sets using the number tiles.
+Rummikub is a game about making sets using numbered tiles.
 Sets include runs and groups.
 Each set must be at least 3 tiles in length to be valid.

 3–4–5–6–7